mikebernal/olympic_scores_analyser/readme.md

 ### TO DO: METHOD-POST BRANCH

 1. Redirect to index page with relevant error and prefilled input fields on validation error.
+1.1.
+Use sessions in every pages and add session variables as a default input fields and labels for the predefined data and error values.

 ### TO DO (FINAL): AFTER MASTER MERGE